balena-io/balena-cli-masterclass/README.md

 The dashboard will display the command required to run in a directory containing an already initialized git repository.
-Copy this command, ensure in your terminal you change to the local cloned directory for the the source repository for this [masterclass](https://github.com/balena-io/balena-cli-masterclass) and the execute the command.
+Copy this command, ensure in your terminal you change to the local cloned directory for the source repository for this [masterclass](https://github.com/balena-io/balena-cli-masterclass) and then execute the command.
 It should look something like this:

 ```shell
 $ git remote add balena myuser@git.balena-cloud.com:myuser/cliapp.git